Introduced in 1971, the Nikon F2 is a mechanical shutter SLR system camera, made to replace the original Nikon F.

-During the production run of the Nikon F2, Nikon introduces a new head, or the interchangeable viewfinders, every couple of years or so, which then redefines the version of the camera.
+During the production run of the Nikon F2, Nikon introduced a new head, or the interchangeable viewfinders, every couple of years or so, which then redefined the version of the camera.

 Nikon F2 35mm Film Camera Overview / Review (Part 1)